Mildred Natwick

 Mildred Natwick (June 19, 1905 – October 25, 1994) was an American actress.
 She won a Primetime Emmy Award and was nominated for an Academy Award and two Tony Awards.

 Early life

-Natwick was born in Baltimore, Maryland, the daughter of Mildred Marion (née Dawes) and Joseph Natwick.
-Her father was the owner of Dunloggin Dairy Farm.
+Natwick was born in Baltimore, Maryland, the daughter of Mildred Marion (née Dawes) and Joseph Natwick of Wisconsin.
+Her father was a sawmill baron and dairy farmer who owned Dunloggin Dairy Farm.
+He established the farm on land that was cleared of its white oaks; the community of Dunloggin in Ellicott City, Maryland, was so named because Natwick was "done logging" the land.
 Her grandfather, Ole Natwick, was one of the earliest Norwegian immigrants to the United States, arriving in Wisconsin in 1847.
 Her first cousin was animator and cartoonist Grim Natwick.
 Natwick attended the Bryn Mawr School in Baltimore and later graduated from Bennett College.